Chart Color Schemes

 Malvern East has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Malvern East's population was approximately 23,763 as of November 2025.
-This figure represents an increase of 1,840 people, or 8.4%, since the 2021 Census which recorded a population of 21,923.
-The change is inferred from ABS's estimated resident population of 23,738 in June 2024 and the addition of 112 validated new addresses since the Census date.
-This results in a population density of 3,139 persons per square kilometer, placing Malvern East in the upper quartile nationally according to AreaSearch's assessments.
-The area's growth rate exceeded that of its SA4 region (7.1%) between the 2021 Census and June 2024, making it a growth leader in the region.
-Overseas migration was the primary driver of population growth during this period.
+Malvern East's population is 23,763 as of November 2025.
+This shows an increase of 1,840 people since the 2021 Census, which reported a population of 21,923.
+The change is inferred from ABS data: estimated resident population was 23,738 in June 2024 and there were 112 new addresses validated since the Census date.
+This results in a density ratio of 3,139 persons per square kilometer, placing Malvern East in the upper quartile nationally according to AreaSearch's assessment.
+The area's population growth of 8.4% from 2021 exceeded the SA4 region's 7.1%, making it a growth leader.
+Overseas migration was the primary driver of this growth.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, they are utilizing VIC State Government's Regional/LGA projections from 2023, adjusting them employing weighted aggregation methods to SA2 levels.
-Growth rates by age group from these aggregations are applied across all areas for the years 2032 to 2041.
-Based on recent demographic trends and latest population numbers, Malvern East is projected to grow by 5,346 persons to reach a total of 29,109 by 2041, an increase of 22.4% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Based on the latest annual ERP population numbers, Malvern East is projected to grow by 5,346 persons to 2041, reflecting a total increase of 22.4% over the 17-year period.

 Frequently Asked Questions - Population